Hyperhidrosis and Athlete’s Foot

 What is Athlete’s Foot?

 Athlete’s Foot, also known as Tinea Pedis, is the most common type of fungal skin infection.
-It is a contagious infection that is caused by fungi called dermatophytes, which can be spread by direct or indirect contact with the infected skin.
+Did you know hyperhidrosis and Athlete's foot have been linked together?
+Athlete's foot is a contagious infection that is caused by fungi called dermatophytes, which can be spread by direct or indirect contact with the infected skin.
 Once these fungi have contaminated the skin, they thrive in similar moist conditions, such as closed, damp shoes.
 Common ways to catch it are by sharing shoes, towels, mats, or other moisture-absorbing materials that the fungi can inhabit.
 While it is common in both athletes and non-athletes, the condition gets its name from the fact that it is most commonly contracted in shared public spaces where moisture is present, such as sports facilities, saunas, pools, showers, and locker rooms, all of which are places athletes regularly frequent.
 Symptoms for the condition generally include blisters, acute sensitivity to heat, itching, stinging, and burning sensations on the affected skin, and visual diagnosis can be made by a medical professional.

 How can you treat Athlete’s Foot?

 The infection is generally treated with over-the-counter antifungal creams, but it can take several weeks to months for the infection to respond to treatment and clear up.
 Even once it has been properly treated and seemingly cleared, it is likely to return if your feet are exposed to similar conditions again.
 This is why many who suffer from Athlete’s Foot battle with the infection for an elongated period, sometimes even suffering from recurring cases for years.